howtographql/go-graphql-hackernews/README.md

 ```

 ### Tutorial
-to see the latest version of tutorial visit https://www.howtographql.com/graphql-go/0-introduction/
+to see the tutorial visit https://www.howtographql.com/graphql-go/0-introduction/